 Have competent swimmers who need more challenge, or just want to throw PFDs on the little ones and get really immersed?
 Then a trip to one of Calgary’s outdoor pools might be the best thing for your family.

 If lake swimming is more your style, head to Sikome Lake to enjoy the beach, lake and playground.
-You might want to take a pop up shelter or umbrella for some guaranteed shade; that sand can get hot!
-Beach shoes highly recommended, for the same reason.
+You might want to take a pop-up shelter or umbrella for some guaranteed shade; that sand can get hot!
+Beach shoes are highly recommended, for the same reason.

 For an even more natural water experience, find a park with access to one of our beautiful rivers.
 Take along a picnic and your water shoes for wading in the shallows.
 (Check water advisory for Alberta Health before entering the water.)
 Sandy Beach and Bowness Park are both popular spots next to the water.
 Or get out of town to find even more beautiful rivers and lakes, like Gull Lake in Lacombe County.

 If you can round up all the gear you need to do it safely, why not try rafting in Calgary?

 Hot summer weather will have the whole family screaming for ice cream and other frozen treats.
-Happily, Calgary is home to number of excellent ice cream shops, including a couple that are a short drive out of the city (everyone can chill in your air conditioned car on the way to and from!).
-Or get out those ice pop molds and make a healthy frozen treat at home!
+Happily, Calgary is home to a number of excellent ice cream shops, or get out those ice pop molds and make a healthy frozen treat at home!

-Which brings us to… it’s OK to spend some time inside on hot days!
-Take the kids to visit one of these air-conditioned attractions: TELUS Spark, Heritage Park’s Gasoline Alley Museum, Glenbow Museum, one of the many branches of Calgary Public Library, the Bow Habitat Station, The Military Museums, Hangar Flight Museum (formerly Aero Space Museum of Calgary), or Winsport’s Sports Hall of Fame.
+This brings us to… it’s OK to spend some time inside on hot days!
+Take the kids to visit one of these air-conditioned attractions: TELUS Spark, Heritage Park’s Gasoline Alley Museum, YouthLink Calgary Police Interpretive Museum, one of the many branches of Calgary Public Library, the Bow Habitat Station, The Military Museums, or the Hangar Flight Museum.

 Want to stay cool, but still stay at home?
-Don’t forget the good old sprinkler and wading pool in the backyard, and am afternoon movie in the basement.
+Don’t forget the good old sprinkler and wading pool in the backyard and an afternoon movie in the basement.
 Invite some friends over and make slushy smoothies or mocktails (maybe with a little kick for the grownups)!